sgraham9319/forestexplorR/README.md

 brew install libgit2
 ```

-ForestPlot can then be installed with the following:
+ForestPlotR can then be installed with the following:
 ```
 # Install devtools package if not already installed
 install.packages("devtools")

-# Use devtools to install ForestPlot
+# Use devtools to install ForestPlotR
-devtools::install_github("sgraham9319/ForestPlot")
+devtools::install_github("sgraham9319/ForestPlotR")
 ```

 ## Updates

-The functions of ForestPlot handle only the most common analytical tasks
+The functions of ForestPlotR handle only the most common analytical tasks
 associated with mapped forest stand data.
 If you encounter a task that is not
-covered by ForestPlot, please feel free to build that functionality and submit
+covered by ForestPlotR, please feel free to build that functionality and submit
 a pull request, or contact us if you're not sure where to start.